QingboWang/KFc/README.md

 The scripts used in the paper are stored in the `codes` directory.

-The simulated gene expression data used in the manuscripts are stored in the `simulated_phenotype` directory.
+The simulated gene expression data used in the manuscripts are stored in the `simulated_phenotypes` directory.

-The knockoff genotype data used in the manuscripts are stored in the `knockoff_genotype` directory.
+The knockoff genotype data used in the manuscripts are stored in the `knockoff_genotypes` directory.